iamdanzhao/iamdanzhao.github.io/work/index.md

 {:.list-plus}
 - **Data analysis**: `R`, `Python`, Stata
-- **Data visualization**: `ggplot2`, `R Shiny`, `seaborn` + `altair`, Microsoft Power BI, Tableau, `D3.js`
+- **Data visualization**: `ggplot2`, `R Shiny`, `seaborn` + `altair`, Power BI, Tableau, `D3.js`
 - **Web scraping** (`selenium`, `BeautifulSoup`, `rvest`), **machine learning** (`scikit-learn`, `gensim`), **natural language processing** (`NLTK`, `spaCy`, `tidytext`), **GIS** (in R, QGIS)
 - **Other languages**: `Java`, `C`, `HTML/CSS`, `JavaScript`

 ### Policy & social science

 {: .list-plus}
-- Helped write a report on how to **bring young civic technologists into the public sector** by creating a student loan forgiveness program, a proven model in other fields [Report on inspire2serve.gov](https://inspire2serve.gov/_api/files/343){: class="button ilabel pink-block" target="_blank"} [Website](https://picturegrants.org/){: class="button ilabel pink-block" target="_blank"}
+- Helped write a report on how to **bring young civic technologists into the public sector** by creating a student loan forgiveness program, [Report on inspire2serve.gov](https://inspire2serve.gov/_api/files/343){: class="button ilabel pink-block" target="_blank"} [Website](https://picturegrants.org/){: class="button ilabel pink-block" target="_blank"}
 - Wrote a brief for **Mikie Sherrill's congressional campaign in NJ-11** regarding **reversing decades of environmental mismanagement on the Passaic River**, including how to hold chemical polluters accountable and enact more equitable flood insurance policy

 #### Course final projects

 {: .list-plus}
 - **How Western technology companies facilitate digital authoritarianism by selling surveillance products**, acquiescing to China and Russia's demands, and letting misinformation go unchecked, as well as key considerations for developing policy moving forward
-- **Whether cyberwarfare will require a fundamental reframing of our understanding of national security** (my take: it won't), and breaking down the key components of the "cyber revolution" hypothesis
+- **Whether cyberwarfare will require a fundamental reframing of our understanding of national security** (my take: it won't), and breaking down the "cyber revolution" hypothesis
-- **The potential for algorithmic bias in Sidewalk Labs' proposal for a smart city in Toronto**, how that bias would harm vulnerable populations, and how algorithmic oversight boards can help mitigate these harms
+- **The potential for algorithmic bias in Sidewalk Labs' smart city proposal**, how that bias would harm vulnerable populations, and how algorithmic oversight boards can help mitigate these harms
-- **The debate over the European Union Copyright Directive**, including an analysis of how key tradeoffs and incentives differ among technology companies, news organizations, and EU regulators.
+- **The debate over the European Union Copyright gDirective**, including an analysis of how key tradeoffs and incentives differ among technology companies, news organizations, and EU regulators.
 Includes sentiment analysis of tweets from American and European users.
 [Full text](https://drive.google.com/file/d/1UWSE7wSQEnma7oBeIj4J29oAlF9WV-Ck/view){: class="button ilabel pink-block" target="_blank"} [GitHub](https://github.com/iamdanzhao/copyright-directive-tweets){: class="button ilabel ghpurple-block" target="_blank"}
 - **How the urban built environment can impact residential segregation**, along with a framework, data sources, and methodology that we can use to study this relationship in New York City
 - **How to increase interoperability of electronic health records (EHRs)** in the United States in order to facilitate big data in drug research, precision medicine and patient-centered care